vamandeshmukh/ibm-react-app-june-2024/README.md

 Important concepts in ReactJS

 component

 JSX

 state

 props

 ### Passing data using props

+- parent to child - pass props using attributes

+- child to parent - pass a function through props using attributes

 # Getting Started with Create React App